nwg-piotr/nwg-piotr/README.md

 How to reach me:

+- Join the nwg-shell [Discussions](https://github.com/nwg-piotr/nwg-shell/discussions), or
-- Submit an issue on GitHub on the appropriate project page, or
+- submit an issue on GitHub on the appropriate project page, or
 - drop me a line at nwg.piotr@gmail.com.

 <!---